Number of pairwise plots for 5 features: 10

 Here is a picture I took of a pavement in Cambridge the day after Valentineâs Day.
 Why did this picture capture my attention?
 The starkness of the grey pavement contrasted with the bright red rose.
 It may have triggered some unsupervised learning mechanism in my brain that allows me to pick anomalies!

 Unsupervised learning is all about discovering structure in data without any explicit âright answersâ to guide you.
-Your roseâonâpavement photo is a perfect realâworld illustration of a few core ideas:
+The roseâonâpavement photo is a perfect realâworld illustration of a few core ideas:

 Anomaly (or Outlier) Detection